Filpill/blog-web/content/projects/2023-05-18-arch-install-guide.md

 ![](/img/arch/install_process/23.jpg#center)

 ## Chrooting into Arch Install
-At this stage we chroot into our installation filesystem/environment by running this command:
+At this stage we chroot into our installation file system/environment by running this command:
 ![](/img/arch/install_process/24.jpg#center)

 Pacman is our package manager and we can use it to install "networkmanager" and "grub" as follows.